Everyday Trials

 many people are aware of but choose to ignore or make light of.
 Society in the

-twenty-first century is no different than it was in earlier times.
+twenty-first century is no different from what it was in earlier times.
 Yes, we are

 now not dealing with bus boycotts or million man marchers, but it is clear that